groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/web-to-excel.md

         - icon: "far fa-file-WEB"
           title: " About WEB File Format"
           content: |
-            It takes a number of file types when building a webpage.
             Web file formats define the standards for development of webpages and are related to platform in which these are built.
 A complete website can be built consisting of static as well as dynamic webpages.
 Most modern websites are built on server side technology such as Active Server Pages (ASP) that are loaded and run on the web server.
 These also include cascading styling sheets (CSS) and scripting files used for the styling the overall look and feel of UI.
-Common web file extensions and their associate file formats include HTML (Hypertext Markup Language), ASP (Active Server Pages), and CSS (Cascading Style Sheets).

           link: "https://docs.fileformat.com/web/"

     format:
         # format loop
-        - icon: "far fa-file-EXCEL"
+        - icon: "far fa-file-excel"
           title: " About EXCEL File Format"
           content: |
             A spreadsheet file contains data in the form of rows and columns.
 You can open, view and edit such files using spreadsheet software applications such as Microsoft Excel that is now available for both Windows and MacOS operating system.
 Similarly, Google sheets is a free online spreadsheet creating and editing tool that works from any web browser.
-A spreadsheet file can be saved in several different file formats, each having a different file extension for unique representation.
-Data is stored in cells either in plain form such as text string, numbers, date, currency, etc. or as formulas that change a cell’s value when referenced cell values change.
-Common spreadsheet file extensions and their file formats include XLSX (Microsoft Excel Open XML Spreadsheet), ODS (OpenDocument Spreadsheet) and XLS (Microsoft Excel Binary File Format).

           link: "https://docs.fileformat.com/spreadsheet/"